stakater/stakater-docs/docs/content/openshift-as-a-service/sla.md

 ### Extensions Availability

-Extensions availability means that additional Kubernetes components are available.
-It sets out the availability level of components not directly involved in delivering applications to the runtime environment and their operation in the cluster, such as:
+Extensions availability means that additional Kubernetes components could be available.
+It sets out the availability level of components not directly involved in delivering applications to the runtime environment and their operation in the cluster, such as addons from Stakater listed on [Managed AddOns](../sre/addons/introduction.md).

-* Default monitoring stack
-* Default logging stack

 This availability type requires enabling the HA mode for components.